munificent/magpie/doc/site/markdown/multimethods.md

     greet("Fred") // Hi, Fred

-In this case, the pattern is a simple variable pattern, but more complex patterns can be used:
+In this case, the pattern `who` is a simple variable pattern, but more complex patterns can be used:

     :::magpie
     def greet(who is String, whoElse is String)